 - nausea and vomiting

-With some people, the symptoms are not as typical or are only mild in nature.
-The inflammation can also manifest itself through the following signs:
+With some people, the symptoms are not as typical or are only mild in nature: pregnant women often experience pain in the upper abdomen while children and older people sometimes only experience mild pain.

 Not everybody’s appendix is in the same place.
 Sometimes it is located more towards the person’s back but it may also protrude further into the pelvis.
 As a result, non-typical abdominal pain or discomfort when urinating may also occur.

-Important: If the fever rises, it can indicate a ruptured appendix.
+Important: A hard abdominal wall and a doubled-over posture due to abdominal pain can indicate a ruptured appendix.
 A rupture is a life-threatening complication that must be treated in hospital immediately.

 What causes appendicitis?

 The appendix is a small protuberance of the cecum that has a narrow lumen (opening).
-If this lumen is blocked, the appendix swells, interrupting the blood flow.
-The cells in the wall of the appendix die off.
-An inflammation develops, encouraged by bacteria from the intestine.
+If this lumen is bent or blocked, the appendix swells, interrupting the blood flow.
+The cells in the wall of the appendix die off and inflammation develops, fostered by bacteria from the intestine.

-The often pus-filled inflammation attacks the wall of the appendix, leading to a hole developing.
+The often purulent inflammation attacks the wall of the appendix, potentially creating a hole.
 This is known as a ruptured (or perforated) appendix.
-If the inflammation spreads to the entire abdomen, it can be life-threatening.
-A ruptured appendix affecting the abdomen sometimes becomes walled off, creating a pus-filled cavity known as an abscess.
+If the inflammation spreads to the abdomen, it can be life-threatening.
+In some cases, the ruptured appendix becomes walled off, creating a pus-filled cavity known as an abscess.

 What causes a blocked appendix?

 There are lots of defense cells in the wall of the appendix, especially in young people.
-If this local immune system is activated by an infection, for example, the mucous membrane swells up and the narrow lumen of the appendix closes up.
+If this local immune system is activated, for example by an infection, the mucous membrane swells and the narrow lumen of the appendix closes up.

 With older people, the immune system in the appendix gradually becomes less efficient.
 As a result, there are usually other reasons for the appendix becoming blocked – for example, hardened fecal matter or changes to the intestinal wall.
 In rare cases, worms or tumors in the appendix can cause a blockage.